Detailed Explanation of Advanced Settings

 You can choose some automatic operations after the frame interpolation is completed

-Force Exit
+Exit Recklessly

 Default is enabled, the software forcibly ends the software process when an error occurs, avoiding residual processes